How to Make Pickles at Home: A Beginner’s Guide

 Cooking & Creating Together at Culinary Eye

 At Culinary Eye, we see how small kitchen projects like this open people up.
-When guests come to our interactive cooking classes, they often start with something familiar, then discover how much they enjoy working with their hands.
-Pickling fits right in.
-Once you learn how to make pickles at home, you start noticing how these bright, crunchy bites bring balance to a spread, which is something people often notice during our charcuterie board workshop.
-If you ever want to explore more together, our team is always happy to cook with you.
+When guests join our interactive cooking classes, they often begin with something familiar before discovering how much they enjoy working with fresh ingredients and learning new techniques.
+Pickling is a perfect example.
+Once you know how to make pickles at home, you start noticing how these bright, crunchy additions bring balance to sandwiches, salads, charcuterie boards, and everyday meals.